Jimmyl6413/sep10-freedom-project/blog/entry03.md

 - Includes a hub section (people who are traveling, in particular, can engage with other travelers)
 - Provides details even when the app is offline (scheduled time of travel methods, guided map, tourist attractions, set plans)
 - Embedded safety features (ex: keeping track of steps through the vibration of human movement)
-- Includes security details (making accounts, settings, etc) We came up with this by looking at Part A to see what we can imporve or what's missing that can be invented in the future.
+- Includes security details (making accounts, settings, etc)
+We came up with this by looking at Part A to see what we can imporve or what's missing that can be invented in the future.
 We realized that instead of using 5 different apps while traveling we can combine the apps into one.
+Also having a nice vehicle while traveling or on road trips are very important.
+That's why we came up with a new car that can possibly become the best traveling vehicle in the future.
+This car won't just be fast and floating off the ground.
+The car will be able to go underwater and in the air.
+To achieve this we need a powerful engin and motor.
+This vehicle will be powered by electricity and fully waterproof so nothing gets wet or damaged.
+The materials used to create this vehicle will also be very strong and durable.
+This vehicle will become the best traveling vehicle!
+We are only focusing on these 2 for now because we wanna make these inventions more realistic and possible for the furture.